 Like many eight-year-old girls, she eats in the school canteen and goes to ballet class.
-Her friends know her as Leonor -- but soon they will have to call her "Highness".
+Her friends know her as Leonor -- but now they will have to call her "Highness".

 Madrid: Like many eight-year-old girls, she eats in the school canteen and goes to ballet class.
-Her friends know her as Leonor -- but soon they will have to call her "Highness".
+Her friends know her as Leonor -- but now they will have to call her "Highness".

-Her childhood will not be the same now that her grandfather Juan Carlos is stepping down as king of Spain.
+Her childhood will not be the same now that her father Felipe has been crowned king of Spain.

-Once her father Felipe is crowned king, she will no longer be "Infanta", but Princess -- and one day Queen.
-She will be the youngest direct royal heir in Europe.
+She is no longer "Infanta", like her younger sister Sofia, but Princess of Asturias -- and is due one day to be Queen.
+She is the youngest direct royal heir in Europe.

-She will step out for the cameras to zoom in on her blue eyes, blonde hair and toothy smile.
+The cameras are drawn to her blue eyes, blonde hair and toothy smile.
 Royal-watchers say those may be just the charms the Spanish royal family needs to save its image.